-For using PowerShell in Applications Manager, you need Windows Management Framework (Windows PowerShell 2.0 and WinRM 2.0) on both Applications Manager server and the remote Windows server.
+For using PowerShell in Applications Manager, you need the latest Windows Management Framework (Windows PowerShell 5.0) on both Applications Manager server and the remote Windows server.

 Powershell - Enable Script Execution

 Powershell script execution must be enabled on Applications manager server for data collection.
 Here is how you can do it:

 Configure Powershell Script Execution via Group Policy Editor

 - Open the Group Policy Editor from Control Panel → Edit Group Policy (or) run gpedit.msc from Start menu.